From the Carlitz exponential to Drinfeld modular forms: Rings and fields

 An important property is the following.
-Any valued local field $L$ of characteristic $0$ is isomorphic to a finite extension of the field of $p$-adic numbers $\QQ_p$ for some $p$, while any local field $L$ of characteristic $p>0$ is isomorphic to a local field $\FF_q((\pi))$ (with uniformizer $\pi$ so that $|L^\times|=|\pi|^\ZZ$ and $|\pi|<1$), and with $q=p^e$ for some integer $e>0$.
+Any valued local field $L$ of characteristic $0$ is isomorphic to a finite extension of the field of $p$-adic numbers $\QQ_p$ for some $p$, while any local field $L$ of characteristic $p>0$ is isomorphic to a local field $\FF_q((\pi))$, and with $q=p^e$ for some integer $e>0$.
+We say that $\pi$ is an {\em uniformiser}.
+Note that $|L^\times|=|\pi|^\ZZ$ and $|\pi|<1$.
 The proof of this result is a not too difficult deduction from the following well known fact: a locally compact topological vector space over a non-trivial locally compact field has finite dimension.